 Health Law Program

 The Health Law Program offers students an opportunity to pursue a directed course of study in the broad area of health law.
 The program requires that students complete particular courses and directed research at a high level of performance.
-Completion of the certificate program is noted on the student's transcript.
+Completion of the concentration is noted on the student's transcript.

-The Health Law Program also awards a Certificate in Health Law.
+The Health Law Program also awards a Concentration in Health Law.

 Texas Tech University is an ideal location to study health law because it is the only school in Texas and one of the few in the nation with a Law School, Medical School, Graduate School and Business School in the same system and on the same campus.
 Students can travel easily to classes and events among all of these locations.
 Lubbock is the regional center for health care excellence with both the University Hospital and Covenant Hospital.